gordonle/Notes/CS246 - C++ OOP/Lecture 16.md

 br.isHeavy();
 ```

 The `virtual` method written above is **dispatched dynamically**.
-The decision on which method to call is based on the **runtime type** of the object, and once you make a field virtual, it remains virtual for all its children.
+The decision on which method to call happens during the **runtime type** of the object, and once you make a field virtual, it remains virtual for all its children.

 ### `override` Keyword